Healthcare Training Institute

 Aside from support groups described

-on the previous track as we have discussed earlier, family and friends also provide
+in the previous section as we have discussed earlier, family and friends also provide

 a second option for a battered woman in gaining support.
 However, as you also

 know, this can be a very difficult task.
-Evelyn, whom we discussed on the previous
+Evelyn, whom we discussed in the previous

 together.
 I didn't get ready for dinner fast enough, and I mentioned that we were